phpinternalsbook/PHP-Internals-Book/Book/php7/build_system/building_php.rst

 The build process is slightly different for both cases: The git repository doesn't bundle a ``configure`` script, so you'll need to generate it using the ``buildconf`` script, which makes use of autoconf.
-Furthermore the git repository does not contain a pregenerated parser, so you'll also need to have bison installed.
+Furthermore the git repository does not contain a pregenerated lexer and parser, so you'll also need to have re2c and bison installed.

 We recommend to checkout out the source code from git, because this will provide you with an easy way to keep your installation updated and to try your code with different versions.
 A git checkout is also required if you want to